angela-d/wifi-network-testing/README.md

 ### Useful Companion Apps (optional)
 If you find this tool useful, you might also find these handy (both are currently for Linux only):
 - [wavemon](https://github.com/uoaerg/wavemon) - ncurses-based monitoring application for wireless network devices on Linux
-- [wifi-channel-watcher](https://github.com/angela-d/wifi-channel-watcher) - Monitor channel usage of neighboring routers & get an alert if your active channel is not optimal
+- [wifi-channel-watcher](https://github.com/angela-d/wifi-channel-watcher) - Monitor channel usage of neighboring routers/access points & get an alert if your active channel is not optimal

 ### Known Bugs